 Imagine the positive impact on our planet if nobody worked in an office.
 All around the world, coronavirus lockdowns have forced people to work from home.
 Less vehicles on the road has also contributed to increased wildlife and cleaner air.

 Right now we have two main options if we want to be greener.
-One is to work remotely and not emit so much carbon.
+One is to telecommute and not emit so much carbon.
 Or we can offset.
 So we can return to the office and plant millions of trees to offset all the carbon emissions.
 Guess how many trees you would need to plant to offset 54 million tons of greenhouse gases?
 1.365 billion!
 That’s 1,365,000,000 new trees.
 Crazy!

 5. Environmental Benefits of More Evenly Distributed Populations

 Remote work is not only the future of work.
 Remote work is remaking how and where we live.
 Rental prices in big cities are decreasing.
 Populations are spreading out.
 Wealth is being redistributed as people take advantage of working from anywhere.
-In 2019 there were 7 million people working remotely.
+In 2019 there were 7 million people working from home.
 That figure is now at 700 million.

 As people spread more evenly across the planet we see further environmental benefits to remote working.
 Demand on transport infrastructure is reduced, especially at peak commute times.
 So that’s even more gasoline and greenhouse gases to be saved.
 As populations spread out, spikes in energy demand and energy use are flattened.
 This is good for green energy.
-Instead of tens of millions of people in a single city, tens of millions of people can utilise alternative energy sources.
+Instead of tens of millions of people in a single city, tens of millions of people can utilize alternative energy sources.

 The benefits continue.
 It’s cheaper to live outside cities.
 There is less noise, less light pollution and better air quality.
 Moving out of the cities provides a better place for children to grow up.
 As populations spread, smaller towns get their opportunity to develop.
-A study from Yale University argues that urbanisation contributes to 5% of all greenhouse emissions.
-So de-urbanisation is one of the enormous environmental benefits of remote work.
+A study from Yale University argues that urbanization contributes to 5% of all greenhouse emissions.
+So de-urbanization is one of the enormous environmental benefits of remote work.

 6. Remote Workers are More Environmentally Conscious